 The pulse of all our lives… Irvine Welsh

-One of Scotland’s best troubadours… fabulous… Bob Harris (BBC)
+One of my favourite artists… very special… Bob Harris (BBC)

-Best UK Act 2021 – Americana UK Readers Poll
+Best UK Act 2021, Best UK Act/Best UK Album 2022 – Americana UK Readers Poll

 Award winning Scottish singer songwriter Dean Owens is one of UK’s finest troubadours, with fans including authors Irvine Welsh (Trainspotting), Ian Rankin (Rebus) and BBC legend “Whispering” Bob Harris.

 IRVINE WELSH: Dean Owens’ music and story feels like a tribute to the songs inside us, the tales of our lives, reaching into us to find the threads of our common humanity… As a vocalist Dean is possessed with a voice which soars to the exuberant highs and swoops to melancholic lows that I’ve witnessed break hearts far, far harder than mine.
 And it perfectly delivers those beautiful songs of love and loss, the pulse of all our lives.
 (From the sleeve notes for The Man From Leith)